troycallen/troycallen/README.md

-## HELLO
+## troy allen
-- I will make cool stuff soon yes
+- I will be the goat
 - troycallen22@gmail.com